 Jim O’Hara’s Old Timer about to shoot his broken down truck.
 The cat is not happy either.

 Chris is a great instructor and easy to spend a week with.
 I’ll definitely be watching his schedule for another design class.
 I recommend his design class for anyone who has been carving for a while.
 Check with Chris if you’re not sure about your skill level.
 Contact him at chrishammackart.com.
-Check for a new post when I have my class project ready for the public.
+Check my separate post of my painted project.